Anmol53/Javascript-Conceptual-Questions/README.md

 3.  ## What is the difference between while and do-while loops in JavaScript?

+    In **While _(Entry Control)_** loop, the condition tested at the beginning of the loop, and if the condition is True, statements inside the loop will execute.
+It means the While loop executes the code block only if the condition is True.

+    In **Do While _(Exit Control)_** loop, the condition is tested at the end.
+So, Do While executes the statements in the code block at least once even if the condition Fails.

+    ***

 4.  ## What language constructions do you use for iterating over object properties and array items?

 5.  ## What are the promises and how do they work?